Understanding the deflection of the `Cartwheel CME': data analysis and modeling: Data analysis

 Figure~\ref{fig:3d-view} shows the triangulated prominence trajectory and the surrounding PFSS magnetic field lines.
-The prominence initially departs from a complex region of closed loops (white lines) at latitude and Carrington longitude ($-16^\circ$,$195^\circ$).
-It travels towards the open magnetic field of a southern CH (blue lines) until reaching ($-29^\circ$,$182^\circ$).
-Afterwards, the prominence changes its motion and travels outward along the open magnetic field lines, with coordinates ($-26^\circ$,$196^\circ$) in the last measured position.
+Again, the main magnetic structures near the source region are indicated (PS1, orange circle; PS2, violet circle, AR, white square, CH, blue lines).
+The prominence initially departed from a complex region of closed loops (white lines) at Carrington longitude and latitude ($195^\circ$,$-16^\circ$).
+It traveled towards the open magnetic field of a southern CH (blue lines) until reaching ($182^\circ$,$-29^\circ$).
+Afterwards, the prominence changed its motion and traveled outward along the open magnetic field lines, with coordinates ($196^\circ$,$-26^\circ$) in the last measured position.
 The purple line marks the radial direction from the initial position of the eruptive material, with ticks from $1.2$ to $2.8\,R_\sun$.
-The prominence apex changes in both latitude and longitude, but it is possible to define a plane intersecting the solar sphere which contains the evolution of the apex (hereafter, plane of eruption - POE).
-The POE is selected by non-linear least-square fitting and presents a standard deviation lower than $1^\circ$.
-The right panel of Fig.~\ref{fig:3d-view} shows a rotated view of the eruption in which the POE is parallel to the POS and the radial direction is pointing upwards.
+The prominence apex changed in both latitude and longitude, but it is possible to define a plane intersecting the solar sphere which contains the evolution of the apex (hereafter, plane of eruption - POE).
+The POE is selected by non-linear least-square fitting and presents a standard deviation lower than $1^\circ$, indicating that the apex moved within a plane (light blue plane of Figure~\ref{fig:3d-view}).
+Figure~\ref{fig:3d-view}(b) shows a rotated view of the eruption in which the POE is parallel to the POS and the radial direction is pointing upwards.
 We define a Cartesian reference system with the $x$-axis being parallel to the solar surface at the initial position of the prominence, the $y$-axis pointing in the radial direction, and $z$-axis perpendicular to the POE.
 In this system, the outward motion is projected in the $y$-direction, and the deflections in $x$-direction.
 For reference, the solar equator is shown in teal color.
+Figure~\ref{fig:3d-view}(c) shows a closer view of the source region and initial triangulated position of the prominence.
+It includes the radial magnetic field at $1\,R_\sun$ and the iso-contours of magnetic field strength to show the 3D location of null points.
+Null points are located in the purpule contours.
+In particular, we notice the one corresponding to PS1 (orange circle) and PS2 (violet circle).
+From this view we see how the projection of the POE (pink line) crosses the different structures, such as the external border of the AR, a lobe of PS1, PS2 and the CH.
+In light-pink is drawn the pre-eruptive filament.